Back to news

 DisTrO (Distributed Training)

 DisTrO handles the compute side.
-One correction up front: it stands for Distributed Training Over-The-Internet, not "Distributed Training Orchestration" as the original draft claimed (NousResearch/DisTrO).
+One correction up front: it stands for Distributed Training Over-The-Internet, not "Distributed Training Orchestration" as the original draft claimed (NousResearch/DisTrO (opens in a new tab)).

 What it actually is: a family of low-latency distributed optimisers that cut the communication between GPUs by three to four orders of magnitude, up to around 10,000x.
 That's what makes training over low-bandwidth or ordinary internet connections workable.
 The "efficient communication" claim is well supported by the project's own description.